Nurbanu Sultan: Death

 "All goods and evils are coming from the mother queen."

 When Nurbanu died in December 1583, the successor of Contarini reported the following:

 "The death of this woman upset some according to their vested interests while contented others.
 The great authority she enjoyed with her son had gained many people important profits, while on the contrary had eliminated the hopes of some for realizing their wishes.
 Nevertheless, everybody admits in general that she was an excessively good, courageous and erudite woman."

 Issue

-With Selim, Nurbanu had two daughters before having her only son:
+With Selim, Nurbanu had three daughters and one son: